Hurricane Laura didn’t cause pollution in Louisiana town. It just added to it.

 “It’s just the way you make a living,” he said, standing in a warehouse filled with towering excavators and tractors.
 “When the economy is bad, in this area it stays pretty stable.
 We need everything that they produce.
 They employ thousands and thousands and thousands of people, and pay well.”

-But complaints by members of the Mossville community were loud enough to bring a team from the Environmental Protection Agency in 2011 to determine whether the area should be declared a superfund site.
+But complaints by members of the Mossville community were loud enough to bring a team from the Environmental Protection Agency in 2011 to determine whether the area should be declared a Superfund site.
 An EPA report said that dioxin levels in the ponds and lakes were elevated but did not find disposal of hazardous materials.
 And it said that the dioxin levels in the soil were similar to the surrounding area.

 Michele Roberts, national co-coordinator of the Environmental Justice Health Alliance, said the residents of Mossville and others nearby have endured decades of environmental hazards.
 “They are sick and tired of being sick and tired,” Roberts said Friday.